jesuscc1993/querybot/readme.md

 `!{keyword} {query}`
 Returns the first search result matching a query on the site corresponding to a keyword.
 Example: `!yt GMM`.

-`!search {query}`
+`!search {query}, !s {query}`
 Returns the first search result matching a query on any site.
-Example: `!search potato`.
+Example: `!search discord bots`.

 ## TODO

-Persist set keywords.
+* Persist set keywords, which are currently only stored in memory and so lost between runs.
-They are currently only stored in memory and so lost between runs.
+* Fix [issue](https://github.com/thibauts/node-google-search-scraper/issues/13) with the scraping library not working when the first search result is a map.